Sho670/Sho670/README.md

 ## 💭 Quote I Live By

-> "Consistency beats motivation." | "Every Day is Day One."
+> "Consistency works with Discipline."

 ---